Trending Now

 Get The Latest News, Updates, And Amazing Offers

-The Massachusetts Department of Transportation has approved an $18.5 billion five-year capital plan aimed at upgrading infrastructure, improving transit systems, and enhancing road safety across the state.
+The Massachusetts Department of Transportation has approved an $18.5 billion five-year investment plan aimed at modernizing infrastructure, enhancing public transit, and boosting regional connectivity across the state.